 Where will the UPC be located?

 The UPC will have a number of Courts of First Instance consisting of Central, Local and Regional Divisions in various locations, as well as a Court of Appeal in Luxembourg.
-The Central Division will be based in Paris, London and Munich, while Local Divisions are currently planned for London, Düsseldorf, Munich, Mannheim, Hamburg, Paris, The Hague, Brussels, Milan, Helsinki, Copenhagen, Dublin and Vienna.
+The plan is to base the Central Division in Paris, London and Munich, while Local Divisions are currently planned for London, Düsseldorf, Munich, Mannheim, Hamburg, Paris, The Hague, Brussels, Milan, Helsinki, Copenhagen, Dublin and Vienna.
 A Nordic-Baltic Regional Division is expected to cover Sweden, Lithuania, Estonia and Latvia.

 Is it possible to choose where to initiate proceedings?